fclaerho/buildstack/README.md

     * support the `release` target
     * use `build package:pkg` to build native OS/X packages (on an OS/X platform.)
     * use `build package:deb` to build debian packages (on a debian platform.)
-      Install the following tools beforehands:
+      Install the following tools beforehand:

 			$ sudo pip install make-deb
 			$ sudo add-apt-repository ppa:dh-virtualenv/daily